labgem/PlaScope/README.md

 ## *E. coli* database

-To download *E. coli* database, please download the 3 required files on Zenodo: http://doi.org/10.5281/zenodo.1245664
+To get the *E. coli* database, please download the following file on Zenodo: https://zenodo.org/record/1311641

-See Reference_chromosome.tab for the list of *E. coli* chromosome used in our example.
-See Reference_plasmid.tab for the list of plasmids and their related database.
+After extracting the tar.gz file, you will have 3 files : chromosome_plasmid_db.1.cf, chromosome_plasmid_db.2.cf and chromosome_plasmid_db.3.cf.
+All these files are required for PlaScope.
+The argument --db_dir in PlaScope is the path to the directory where these 3 files are located, and the argument --db_name in this case is "chromosome_plasmid_db".

-## *Klebsiella* database
+## Klebsiella database

-We propose another database for *Klebsiella* strains, the 3 required files are also available on Zenodo : https://zenodo.org/record/1265882#.WxVZhHWFPmF

-However this database has not been extensively evaluated.
-We only have assessed its performances on betalactamase-coding gene location for 571 strains of *Klebsiella* genera (Klebsiella_analysed_genomes_list.tab).
-See Klebsiella_PlaScope_tree.svg for the results.
-"Unclassified" location of some betalactamases was mainly due to short-size of the contigs carrying this genes (median: 2375 bp, 1st quarter: 2321 bp, 3rd quarter: 3863 bp).
-Resistance genes presence/absence was determined with [abricate](https://github.com/tseemann/abricate) and the ResFinder database (Zankari *et al.*, JAC, 2012).
-The tree was constructed with [iTOL](https://itol.embl.de/upload.cgi).

-See Reference_chromosome_klebsiella.tab for the list of *Klebsiella* chromosome used in this database.
-See Reference_plasmid_klebsiella.tab for the list of plasmids.
+To get the Klebsiella database, please download the following file on Zenodo: https://zenodo.org/record/1311647

+After extracting the tar.gz file, you will have 3 files : Klebsiella_PlaScope.1.cf, Klebsiella_PlaScope.2.cf and Klebsiella_PlaScope.3.cf.
+All these files are required for PlaScope.
+The argument --db_dir in PlaScope is the path to the directory where these 3 files are located, and the argument --db_name in this case is "Klebsiella_PlaScope".

+This database has not been extensively benchmarked.
+We only have assessed its performances by searching for plasmids and resistance genes location on a set of 12 *Klebsiella pneumoniae* strains from https://academic.oup.com/jac/article/73/7/1796/4966148.

 ## Create your own database